anbaz/webtest1/readme.md

 # Create a ICP cluster on OpenPOWER systems cloud

-Beta Service: Please note this is an experimental service and IBM provides no guarantees of availability or preservation of programs or data.
+**Beta Service: Please note this is an experimental service and IBM provides no guarantees of availability or preservation of programs or data.
-Use at your own risk.
+Use at your own risk**

 For IBMers there is a portal service to build ICP 2.1 & 1.2 version on OpenPOWER systems [here](https://portal1.openpowercontainer.com/dashboard/auth/login)